HumanBrainProject/pyunicore/README.md

     pip install -U pyunicore

-Additional packages may be required for your use case:
+Additional extra packages may be required for your use case:

 * Using the UFTP fuse driver requires "fusepy"
+* Using UFTP with pyfilesystem requires "fs"
 * Creating JWT tokens signed with keys requires the "cryptography" package

+You can install (one or more) extras with pip:

+    pip install -U pyunicore[crypto,fs,fuse]

-# Example
+# Examples

 ## Sample code to create a client for a UNICORE site